-Service available to Name of point of contact for whistleblowing/consultation Matters to be consulted Contact Various stakeholders (customers, people in the community) "Inquiries on sustainability" and "Other Inquiries" on the Mitsubishi Electric Group official website Inquiries regarding the Mitsubishi Electric Group's sustainability Other various inquiries regarding the Mitsubishi Electric Group's business activities <japanese> Inquiries on sustainability Other Inquiries <global (english)=""> Inquiries on sustainability Other Inquiries</global></japanese> Japan Center for Engagement and Remedy on Business and Human Rights (JaCER)1 Whistleblowing or consultations on human rights violations within the Mitsubishi Electric Group, especially those in the supply chain. [⊿] JaCER Whistleblowing or consultation regarding organized or individual employees' fraud, legal violation, act of breach of ethics Internal points of contact/external points of contact (lawyers) 34 I Points of contact for consultation on sexual narassment, hower narassment, etc. Whistleblowing or consultation on various types of harassment in Mitsubishi Electric's workplace Human Resource Div. at each office of Mitsubishi Electric
+Service available to Name of point of contact for whistleblowing/consultation Matters to be consulted Contact Various stakeholders (customers, people in the community) "Inquiries on sustainability" and "Other Inquiries" on the Mitsubishi Electric Group official website Inquiries regarding the Mitsubishi Electric Group's sustainability Other various inquiries regarding the Mitsubishi Electric Group's business activities <japanese> Inquiries on sustainability Other Inquiries <global (english)=""> Inquiries on sustainability Other Inquiries</global></japanese> lapan Center for Engagement and Remedy on Business and Human Rights Whistleblowing or consultations on human rights violations within the Electric Group, especially those in the supply chain.
+Whistleblowing or consultations on human rights violations within the Mitsubishi Electric Group, especially those in the supply chain. [⊿] JaCER Whistleblowing or consultation regarding organized or individual employees' fraud, legal violation, act of breach of ethics Internal points of contact/external points of contact (lawyers) 34 I Points of contact for consultation on sexual parassment, hower parassment, etc. Whistleblowing or consultation on various types of harassment in Mitsubishi Electric's workplace Human Resource Div. at each office of Mitsubishi Electric

-^{1} The Japan Center for Engagement and Remedy on Business and Human Rights (JaCER) provides a non-judicial "Engagement and Remedy Platform," in accordance with the UN Guiding Principles on Business and Human Rights.
+\1 The Japan Center for Engagement and Remedy on Business and Human Rights (JaCER) provides a non-judicial "Engagement and Remedy Platform," in accordance with the UN Guiding Principles on Business and Human Rights.
 The "Engagement and Remedy Platform" receives grievances and reports of violations or alleged violations of international and national codes of conduct as well as assists member companies in addressing grievances.

-- 2 Limited to whistleblowing that is relevant to Mitsubishi Electric in personal and business aspects. - 3 The points of contact are listed on Mitsubishi Electric's intranet, internal posters, "Code of Corporate Ethics and Compliance," etc. - 4 A whistleblowing system has been established at each domestic and overseas family companies of the Mitsubishi Electric Group.
+- \2 Limited to whistleblowing that is relevant to Mitsubishi Electric in personal and business aspects. - \3 The points of contact are listed on Mitsubishi Electric's intranet, internal posters, "Code of Corporate Ethics and Compliance," etc. - \4 A whistleblowing system has been established at each domestic and overseas family companies of the Mitsubishi Electric Group.